 The dinner menu, which rotates daily over the course of 14 days, includes items such as Maine lobster salad, beef tartar and artichoke soup for starters; venison ragout, Alaskan halibut, grilled guinea hen, roasted spiced eggplant and cauliflower "steak" for main courses; and a handful of sides and desserts.

-The kids menu at Luminae is the same one you'll find in the four main dining rooms.
+The kids’ menu at Luminae is the same one you'll find in the four main dining rooms.

 (Deck 5): This spa-centric restaurant, decked out in pretty blue-and-white decor and found on all Celebrity cruise ships, is for the exclusive use of passengers staying in AquaClass cabins, as well as suites; it's open for breakfast and dinner only.

 Oceanview Cafe is open for breakfast, lunch and dinner.
 The restaurant offers a wide variety of options at all meals, and we were happy to find healthier options alongside some great indulgences no matter the time of day.
-All bread is made onboard, and you can watch as pastry chefs make carby treats out in the open in Oceanview Cafe.
+All bread is made onboard Edge, and you can watch as pastry chefs make carb-rich treats out in the open in Oceanview Cafe.

 Dinner is quieter in the Oceanview Cafe, when many passengers elect to visit other restaurants.
 The mood (and dress code) is relaxed in the evening.
 The menu is similar to what is offered at lunch, but entrees are more robust, with carving station items like roast beef and appetizers such as ceviche.
 A large dessert bar serves up a variety of goodies -- small enough so that you can sample a couple -- at both lunch and dinner.
 Passengers craving ice cream can visit Scoops, tucked into the corner at the front of the restaurant on the port side.
 The selection of ice cream changes each day.

 The breakfast selection is impressive for what's mostly a grab-and-go spot with muesli, yogurt parfait, fruit, hot oatmeal, a cold cut and cheese platter, steak and egg on a bagel, egg and cheese with your choice of either bacon or sausage, a turkey and egg white panini, and two types of wraps.
 And, of course, no cafe would be complete without some tempting pastries.